yogami/AIVoiceTranslator/tests/test-assets/README.md

-# Test Audio Files
+# Test Assets Directory

-This directory contains audio files used for end-to-end testing of the AIVoiceTranslator application.
+This directory contains assets used for automated tests in the AIVoiceTranslator project.

-## Required Audio Files
+## Audio Files

+The `audio` directory contains audio files used for end-to-end audio testing:

-- `test-audio-english.mp3` - A clear English voice recording saying "This is a test of the translation system"
+- `test-audio-english.mp3`: A sample English audio recording saying "This is a test of the translation system"
+- `test-audio-spanish.mp3`: A sample Spanish audio recording of the translated version
+- `test-audio-french.mp3`: A sample French audio recording of the translated version
+- `test-audio-german.mp3`: A sample German audio recording of the translated version

+## Usage in Tests

+These assets are used in the audio E2E tests to verify the complete audio capture, translation, and playback flow works correctly.

-## Creating Test Audio
+### How to Record New Test Audio Files

-You can create the test audio files using:
+If you need to create new test audio files:

-1. **Text-to-Speech Tools**:
-   - Use https://ttsmp3.com/ or similar online TTS services
-   - Use the command line tool `say` on macOS:
-     ```
-     say -o test-audio-english.mp3 -v "Alex" "This is a test of the translation system"
-     ```
-   - Use Google Cloud TTS or Amazon Polly

-2. **Record Yourself**:
-   - Use any voice recording app
-   - Speak clearly and at a moderate pace
+1. Use a tool like Audacity to record clear speech at 16kHz, mono format
-   - Save as MP3 format
+2. Save as MP3 with reasonable quality (128kbps is sufficient)

-## Audio Format Requirements

-- Format: MP3
-- Duration: 2-5 seconds
-- Sample Rate: 44.1 kHz
-- Bit Rate: 128 kbps or higher

-## Using Custom Test Phrases

-If you want to use different test phrases, make sure to update the expected translations in `tests/selenium/audio-e2e-test.js`.
-Look for the section that checks for expected Spanish words in the translation.

-## Automated Audio Tests

-The audio E2E tests open two browsers:
-1. A "teacher" browser that plays the audio file
-2. A "student" browser that waits for the translation

-The test is successful when the expected translated text appears in the student browser.
+3. Place the files in the `audio` directory
+4. Update the test scripts to reference the new files

+### Usage in CI/CD

+The GitHub Actions workflow automatically uses these assets when running the audio E2E tests.